-Jeff Dubner is Managing Senior Counsel at Democracy Forward.
+Jeff Dubner is Deputy Legal Director at Democracy Forward.

 - A series of suits on behalf of the City of Baltimore, King County, WA, Multnomah County, OR, and Healthy Teen Network reversing the termination of Teen Pregnancy Prevention Program grants by the Department of Health and Human Services and stopping an effort to remake the program in an unlawful fashion.